 - Dust mite protector

-- Designed with Invisi-Lay (made with the intention that you will not feel it underneath your sheets)
+- Designed with Invisi-Lay (made with the intention that people will not feel it underneath the sheets)

 - Machine washable, tumble low dry heat

 - 15 year warranty (if purchased after 11.29.2016)

 - Variety of sizes – including a shorter Queen size designed for RV mattresses

 - Made in the USA